Just four hours south of Atlanta, off of Interstate 75 is the city of Valdosta, GA. Here’s why you shouldn’t skip over this lovely southern city.

 The small town, north of Florida, makes for quick meal for those passing through.
-However, if you can fit in an extra day or two in your travel plans, Valdosta is a city well worth a short layover.
+Perhaps you are visiting some Georgia state parks, or on your way to Florida.
+If you can fit in an extra day or two in your travel plans, Valdosta is a city well worth a short layover.
 Here’s your guide to 48 hours in Valdosta.

 Pegged as southern and soul food, this is a no frills spot, so don’t expect fancy decor.
 The fried gator was very bready and salty, but the Bang Bang wings with a sweet and spicy taste were quite decent.
 Their signature item is the Georgia Boy sandwich.
 A twist on a Po Boy, it comes with grilled shrimp on top fried green tomatoes with a creamy Sriracha sauce.